Environmental

 Governance

-System of Supervision by the Board of Directors of the Company / each investment corporations
+System of Supervision by the Board of Directors of KJRM Holdings / each investment corporations

-The matters resolved by and reported to the Sustainability Committee chaired by the Chief Sustainability Officer (CSO) are overseen and supervised by being reported as needed to the Board of Directors, which meets at least once every three months and is chaired by the President of the asset manager, as well as the Board of Directors of each investment corporation, which meets at least twice a month in principle.
+The matters resolved by and reported to the Sustainability Committee chaired by the Chief Sustainability Officer (CSO) are overseen and supervised by being reported as needed to the Board of Directors of KJRM Holdings, which is chaired by the President & CEO who also serves as CSO and meets at least once every three months, as well as the Board of Directors of the investment corporation, which meets at least twice a month in principle.

 The Sustainability Committee